Workday/prism-python/README.md

 prism --list
 ```

-## Configuration ##
+## Prism-Python Configuration ##

-The Python client library and CLI require the security credentials created and other
+The Python client library and CLI require the security credentials from the target
-operational options.
-For the Python client library, these options must be
+Workday Prism-enabled tenant, as well as other operational options.
+For the Python
-supplied when the client library object is created.
+client library, these options must be supplied when the Python client library object
+is created.

 ```python
 import prism